aajanki/workflowscript/README.md

 - finally block in try?
 - index variable in a for loop
 - should `raise` with non-string or non-map value be allowed (`raise 3`)?
+- named arguments and assignment not currently not compatible: `response = http.get(url = "http://example.com")`

 ## License